Illuminator Meadow Rue foliage

 A fantastic selection from a very fine species with columns of steely blue foliage arising in spring, turning to a glaucous green; stately stems topped with bright yellow-green flowers in early summer; lovely massed along borders; will readily naturalize

-Illuminator Meadow Rue's attractive ferny leaves emerge steel blue in spring, turning lime green in color.
+Illuminator Meadow Rue's attractive ferny leaves emerge steel blue in spring, turning lime green in color on a plant with an upright spreading habit of growth.
 As an added bonus, the foliage turns a gorgeous olive green in the fall.
 It features dainty panicles of yellow star-shaped flowers with buttery yellow overtones rising above the foliage in early summer.
 The flowers are excellent for cutting.
-The fruit is not ornamentally significant.
 The olive green stems can be quite attractive.

 Illuminator Meadow Rue is an herbaceous perennial with an upright spreading habit of growth.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.